gtcasl/cash/docs/index.md

 ch_reg<ch_bool> x(0);
 x->next = x + 1;
 ```
-use option 1) as much as possible for simplicity if you need a one-cycle latch
+Use option 1) as much as possible for simplicity if you need a one-cycle latch.

-use option 2) if you need to delay the signal by more than  1 cycle
+Use option 2) if you need to delay the signal for multiple cycles.

-use option 3) if you need more complex logic for the register.
+Use option 3) if you need a more complex logic for the register.

 #### User-Defined Types